Spin Relaxation Times of Single-Wall Carbon Nanotubes

-Here, we show that the probed spins in SWCNTs are localized species that undergo phonon-assisted hopping.
-Specifically, we find that the ESR linewidth becomes smaller as $T$ is increased, a hallmark of the phenomenon of motional narrowing~\cite{BloembergenPR1948,KuboJPhysSocJapan1954}.
-This spin mobility accounts for the Dysonian lineshape~\cite{DysonPR1955} seen throughout the full $T$ range examined.
-In addition, we observe that the spin susceptibility displays a Curie law ($\propto 1/T$) behavior, suggesting that, while spins may move about the sample, they are still a finite-level system.
-The Dysonian lineshape asymmetry parameter, which is proportional to the conductance of the probed spins, is shown to follow the 3D variable-range hopping (VRH) trend.
-From our data, we find the density of states at the Fermi energy to be $\sim$~10$^{19}$~states/eV-cm$^3$, and we estimate the localization length of the spins to be $\sim100$~nm.
+Here, we present a detailed study of the $T$ dependence of both the spin-lattice ($T_1$) and spin-spin ($T_2$) relaxation times of paramagnetic electron spins in SWCNTs.
+From the $T$ dependence of $T_1$, we find that the spin-lattice relaxation rate, $T_1^{-1}$, is proportional to $T$.
+This trend is consistent with the notion that the probed spins relax through interaction with conduction electrons that are present in metallic SWCNTs in the sample.
+Additionally, we find that the dephasing rate, $T_2^{-1}$, becomes smaller as $T$ is increased, which is a hallmark of the phenomenon of motional narrowing.\cite{BloembergenPR1948,KuboJPhysSocJapan1954} This spin mobility accounts for the Dysonian lineshape\cite{DysonPR1955} seen throughout the full $T$ range examined.
+The Dysonian lineshape asymmetry parameter, $\alpha$, which is proportional to the conductivity of the probed spins, is shown to follow the 3D variable-range hopping (VRH) trend at low $T$.